Global Buckley-Leverett theory for multicomponent flow in fractured media: Isothermal equation-of-state coupling and dynamic capillarity: Introduction

 \section{Introduction}

 The Buckley--Leverett (BL) picture remains the simplest and most transparent way to reason about displacement in porous media.
-In its classical setting—two immiscible, incompressible phases obeying Darcy’s law with fixed PVT and negligible capillarity—the governing transport reduces to a scalar conservation law whose wave structure follows directly from the \emph{fractional-flow} curve, i.e., the mobility-weighted \emph{fraction} of the total flux carried by each phase.
+In its classical setting—two immiscible, incompressible phases obeying Darcy’s law with fixed pressure-volume-temperature (PVT) and negligible capillarity—the governing transport reduces to a scalar conservation law whose wave structure follows directly from the \emph{fractional-flow} curve, i.e., the mobility-weighted \emph{fraction} of the total flux carried by each phase.
 That blend of physical clarity and analytic control is why the original waterflood analysis by Buckley and Leverett, together with Leverett’s capillary scaling, still anchors pedagogy, verification, and quick-look analysis \citep{Buckley1942,Leverett1941}.

 Difficulties arise as soon as we leave the two-phase world.
 For three immiscible phases, the transport system becomes two coupled conservation laws on the saturation simplex, and it is now well established that the model can \emph{lose strict hyperbolicity}.
 Eigenvalues coalesce along curves, umbilic points emerge, and parts of the state space effectively become elliptic; in those regions the textbook BL construction no longer selects a unique sequence of shocks and rarefactions unless additional physics is introduced to regularize the equations \citep{ShearerTrangenstein1989,Holden1990,Azevedo2010,Azevedo2014}.
 An elegant response is the global-pressure reformulation, which aims to decouple a single pressure equation from transport.
 For two phases the decoupling is fully equivalent; for three phases it is equivalent only when the data satisfy a stringent Total Differential (TD) compatibility among relative permeabilities and capillary pressures across the ternary diagram \citep{Chavent2009,DiChiara2010JCP}.
+Throughout, ‘phases’ refers to fluid phases; the solid matrix is treated as an immobile skeleton that may store adsorbed mass.
 These facts already hint that three-phase BL, taken literally, lacks stabilizing physics.

 In unconventional (shale and ultra-tight) settings the missing mechanisms become decisive.
 The flow is often compositional and strongly compressible; phase changes; and components exchange across phases and with the solid via adsorption/desorption.
 Those effects lie outside the fixed-property, immiscible BL assumptions and instead call for an equation-of-state (EOS) framework that carries phase split, densities, and viscosities consistently \citep{Coats1980}.
 When composition varies, diffusion is inherently \emph{multicomponent} and cross-coupled: Maxwell--Stefan theory provides the thermodynamically consistent description and reduces to scalar Fickian diffusion only in special limits \citep{Krishna2014}.
 In nanoporous matrices, no-slip assumptions fail: gas slippage and molecule–wall collisions introduce Knudsen contributions, while adsorbed layers support surface diffusion along the solid \citep{Javadpour2009}.
 In fractures, connectivity and high rates make inertial (non-Darcy/Forchheimer) losses measurable, and both matrix permeability and fracture transmissivity evolve with effective stress \citep{Chen2015Forchheimer,Meng2020}.
 Finally, capillarity is rate dependent: there is strong theoretical and experimental evidence for \emph{dynamic} capillary pressure and the role of interfacial area, and—crucially for three-phase transport—those terms supply exactly the regularization that restores uniqueness where BL alone admits non-unique constructions \citep{HassanizadehGray1993,Bottero2011}.